tkestack/tke/docs/design-proposals/addon-framework-recap.md

 }
 ```

-`build-in apps` will fullfill `PlatformApps` during installing.
+`built-in apps` will fullfill `PlatformApps` during installing.

-Tkestack will manage `build-in` apps life-cycle through `build-in` labels.
-It means that `build-in apps` will be upgraded if Tkestack platform is upgraded.
+Tkestack will manage `built-in` apps life-cycle through `built-in` labels.
+It means that `built-in apps` will be upgraded if Tkestack platform is upgraded.

 #### Case 2.
 Installer install expansion apps during creating global cluster